Opinion

 16

-Chris M. over 10 years ago
+Chris M. about 11 years ago

 I can appreciate the article and it's sentiments, but personally I disagree.
 Any of the companies named (Apple, Google, etc.) do a lot to make people's lives better and happier.
 To me it seems a little out of bounds to look at someone doing a job they enjoy that enriches people's lives and sneer "yeah, well that's not a REAL problem you're solving".